Frequently Asked Questions

 An ADU can also provide the unique opportunity to own a rental property in Orange County, where the average home cost is now more than $700,000.

 No, this is an over-the-counter City approval process.
-The Planning Staff reviews your design and engineering.
+The Planning, then Building Staff review your design and engineering.
 We urge you to not build in a way that blocks views or creates sound that could be disturbing to your neighbors (e.g. A/C-Heat units with loud outdoor motors/fans).
-If the application is complete the State mandates that the City approve it within 60 days, as per State law.
+If the application is complete the State mandates that the City approve it within 60 days in Planning/Zone check, as per State law.
+We urge homeowners to keep their stand-alone ADUs at 800 square feet or less to minimize more stringent regulations at the City.

 In an effort to address the state-wide housing shortage, California passed Senate Bill 1069, making it much simpler to build an Accessory Dwelling Unit (aka ADU or granny flat) on your property.
 The bill took effect January 1, 2017 and includes reduced parking requirements, reduced fees for utility connections, and reduced permit costs and approval time.

-Note: If you build a JADU, which is within the same walls of your existing home, you would just need to connect your utilities to your existing house.
+Note: If you build a JADU, which is within the same walls of your existing home or in an attached garage, you would just need to connect your utilities to your existing house.
 On conversions and stand-alone units, depending on the amp voltage of your primary home, you may need and want to create a separate or sub-electric panel and meter so that whoever is in that unit can pay for their own electricity.

-Your plans can typically be created within four to six weeks.
-The State requires the City to approve the project if a completed application is submitted within two months.
+Your plans can typically be created within four to eight weeks (with your ongoing input) after you approve the Architect's proposal.
+The State requires the City to approve the project, if a completed application is submitted, within two months in the Planning Zone Check Department.
+All requirements must be met.
+We have found that the Planning Department always has questions and notes, so expect the application to be in the Planning Department longer than 2 months.
+Then the plans are submitted to the Building Department.
+Their review could take 4-6 weeks.
 The construction of your unit can typically take from 2 1/2 to 5 months, depending on the size and materials used.
-The City may delay stand-alone ADUs if the Fire Department places unusual or extensive requirements on the project.
+The City may delay stand-alone ADU projects if the Fire Department places unusual or extensive requirements on the project.

-Including construction, finished, and city costs, the all-in cost of adding an ADU typically ranges between $250-$375 per square foot, depending on finishes and land preparation needs – assuming no serious flood issues on the property or unusual City Fire Department requirements.
-Note: if you research the Internet, you will find te all-in cost to create a garage conversion can range from $80,000 to $150,000.
+Including construction, finished, and city costs, the all-in cost of adding an ADU typically ranges between $250-$700 per square foot, depending on the type of ADU you're creating, land preparation needs, solar panel requirements – assuming no serious flood issues on the property or unusual City Fire Department requirements.
+Note: if you research the Internet, you will find the all-in cost to create a garage conversion can range from $80,000 to $150,000.
 We work with a variety of partners that can help you make the best choice for financing your ADU.
 Most clients will utilize existing available cash, a cash-out refinance, cash from a home equity loan, or a new reverse mortgage to finance their new ADU.
 Let us know if you'd like a referral to one of our financing partners.

 To find out more about your financing options, click here.

 It is likely that your property taxes will increase slightly.
-The City provides the County with info related to each building permit.
-The County Assessor will factor your multi-usage and/or added square footage to the tax valuation of your property, if a tax increase is applicable.
+The City provides the County with info related to each building permit, such as the new square footage being added.
+The County Assessor will factor your multi-usage and/or incremental added square footage to the tax valuation of your property, adding to the base you already pay.
 The tax rate is 1.25%, so you would typically add that to the newly built valuation to ascertain the additional tax to be paid.

 Yes, you probably can – and without any fines for previous non-conformity.
 Ask us to visit the unit with you and we can see what can be done.